-Table 37: Compile settings options for environment
+Table 35: Compile settings for Environment

-Selection Description Range, default value AWG Run Mode Continuous When selected, the application uses Continuous mode during compilation.
-Enabled Continuous mode is the default compilation mode for the Environment plug-in.
-Sequence When selected, the application uses Sequence mode during compilation.
-Disabled Continuous mode is the default compilation mode for the Environment plug-in.
+Selection Description Range, default value Continuous When selected, the application uses the Continuous mode during compilation.
+AWG70000A series instruments without Option 03, Continuous is the default setting.
+AWG7000 B/C series instruments without Option 08, Continuous is the default setting.
+Sequence When selected, the application uses the Sequence mode during compilation.
+AWG70000A series instruments require Option 03.
+AWG7000 B/C series instruments with Option 08, Sequence is the default setting.
 Overwrite waveform in RFXpress list When selected, overwrites any existing waveform of the same name in the waveform list.
 When this option is disabled, you are prompted to enter a waveform file name.
-Enabled l Invert When selected, inverts the phase of the I signal.
-Disabled Q Invert When selected, inverts the phase of the Q signal.
-Disabled
+Enabled Periodically repeat for integer multiples only This option works with the Periodically Extend check box in the configuration box for each Environment signal element.
+(For more information, see Configuring Basic Settings (see page 173).)
+Disabled If you select this option and Periodically Extend , the waveform is repeated X number of times (where X is an integer) until the total duration of the waveform is less than or equal to the final waveform duration.

-Table 37: Compile settings options for environment (cont.)
+Table 35: Compile settings for Environment (cont.)